Nooch98/PassGuard-OS/README.md

 > Entropy values, breach estimates, and crack-time calculations are heuristic and should be interpreted as guidance, not guarantees.

 <img width="1917" height="1041" alt="Captura de pantalla 2026-04-04 063253" src="https://github.com/user-attachments/assets/3fe526f0-5954-4b1b-a404-43128dc5695d" />

+### High-Entropy / Grover-Aware Analysis

+PassGuard OS now includes a **Grover-adjusted margin view** in the dashboard for entries generated or evaluated under very high-entropy criteria.

+What this means in practice:

+- The app can display a **Grover-adjusted entropy estimate** derived from the classical entropy score
+- This is intended as a **heuristic comparison tool** for advanced attack models
+- It helps identify entries whose entropy margin may be too small under a simplified quadratic-speedup assumption

+What it does **not** mean:

+- It is **not** a claim of post-quantum certification
+- It is **not** proof that a password is “quantum safe”
+- It is **not** a replacement for strong password length, randomness, and good vault cryptography

+> [!NOTE]
+> The Grover-adjusted view is a **best-effort estimate** based on entropy heuristics.
+It should be treated as guidance, not as a formal cryptographic guarantee.

 ### 🛠️ Custom Breach Database (Optional)